PULLMAN — For the Cougar basketball seniors, a group that includes Marcus Capers, Abe Lodwick,…

 WSU and Washington have split their last four meetings.
 The Huskies have won two straight (including an 89-87 thriller at the 2011 Pac-10 tournament) since losing last year in Pullman.

-“They don’t want to go back to Seattle losing.
-We don’t want to show our faces (after a) loss in our house.
-I feel like it’s going to be a good one,” WSU guard
+"They don't want to go back to Seattle losing.
+We don't want to show our faces (after a) loss in our house.
+I feel like it's going to be a good one," WSU guard Marcus Capers said.

 The win against Arizona enabled the Huskies (19-8, 12-3 Pac-12) to stay in a first-place tie with California with three games left in league play before the Pac-12 tournament March 7-10 in Los Angeles.

 The Cougars (14-13, 6-9) are in eighth place in the tightly packed standings.
 WSU must beat Washington in Saturday's home finale (5 p.m., ROOT Sports) and then knock off UCLA (15-12, 8-6) and USC (6-21, 1-13) on the road next week to match last year's 9-9 conference record.

 The Huskies appear certain to finish in the top four in the Pac-12, which would give them a first-day bye in the conference tournament.
 The Cougars are one of eight teams that would have to win a record four games in four days to win the tournament and claim the league's automatic bid in the NCAA tournament.

 "We beat the top team, California," Capers said.
 "Hopefully, we have a nice win against U-Dub.
 If we go into the (Pac-12) tournament with a chip on our shoulder, I feel like the tournament could be ours."